 - Have you established and implemented a Standard Operating Procedure for colostrum management and calf feeding?

-- Do heifers receive a ration that is adequate for maintaining health, growth and vigour?
+- Do heifers receive feed that is adequate for maintaining health, growth and vigour?

 - Do all cattle have access to a clean water source?

-- Have you established and implemented a Standard Operating Procedure for animal health practices (e.g. disbudding/dehorning, castration, supernumerary teat removal) and branding?
+- Have you established and implemented a Standard Operating Procedure for animal health practices (e.g. disbudding/dehorning, castration, supernumerary teat removal and branding) that includes appropriate pain control where required?

 - Do you provide prompt medical care for cattle that are sick, injured, too thin (BCS ≤ 2), in pain or suffering?